-Before we proceed further, we should warn you that there's a lot of discussion of "changes" in the pages ahead.
+Before we proceed further, we should warn you that there's going to be a lot of discussion of "changes" in the pages ahead.
 A lot of people experienced with version control systems use the terms "change" and "changeset" interchangeably, and we should clarify what Subversion understands as a changeset.